Non-harmonic cones are Heisenberg uniqueness pairs for the Fourier transform on $\mathbb R^n$: Notation and Preliminaries

-We would like to mention that the proof of our main result is being carried out by concentrating the problem to the unit sphere $S^{n-1}$ in terms of averages of its geodesic spheres.
+We would like to mention that the proof of our main result is carried out by restricting the problem to the unit sphere $S^{n-1}$ in terms of averages of its geodesic spheres.
 This is possible because the cone $C$ is closed under scaling.

 For $\omega\in S^{n-1}$ and $t\in(-1, 1),$ the set $S_\omega^t=\left\{\nu\in S^{n-1}: \omega\cdot\nu=t\right\}$ is a geodesic sphere on $S^{n-1}$ with pole at $\omega.$ Let $f$ be an integrable function on $S^{n-1}.$ Then by Fubini's Theorem, we can define the geodesic spherical means of the function $f$ by